History comes alive in the Pensacola Bay Area

 Feeling “spirited” as night falls, we head to Apple Annie’s Courtyard in Seville Quarter (reputed to be one of Pensacola’s “haunted” restaurants).
-No paranormal encounters on this trip, but we learn that the best times for “ghost spotting” are during the Pensacola Historical Society’s summer night ghost walks, as well as their October haunted trolley tours and walking tours, which take place in October.
+No paranormal encounters on this trip, but we learn that the best times for “ghost spotting” are during the Pensacola Historical Society’s haunted trolley and walking tours, which take place in October.

 Pensacola's Historic Forts

 On day two of our getaway, my husband, a naval history buff, looks forward to visiting several of the Pensacola Bay Area’s famous forts: Fort Pickens, Fort McRee and Fort Barrancas, all of which protected the harbor.
 The Advanced Redoubt was constructed to defend the Pensacola Navy Yard and Fort Barrancas from land attack.